 Cause of Cataract

-Cataract is most commonly caused by a natural aging process.
-It often occurs in the elderly and is believed to be related to UV light exposure.
+Cataract is most commonly caused by the natural ageing process.
+It often occurs in the elderly and is believed to be related to ultraviolet light exposure.
 Certain medical conditions, such as diabetes mellitus, long term use of certain medication, severe injury or chronic inflammation can also increase the risk of developing cataracts.
 Occasionally, it may also occur in the young.